adituriya/vagrant-debops/README.md

 ## Usage

-Once all three steps above are complete, commit your changes and bring up the instance by navigating to the `src` directory and running
+Once the three steps above are complete, commit your changes and bring up the instance by navigating to the `src` directory and running

 ```